 We have booked some unique hotels in Sweden.
 In Malmö we will be staying at hotel Ohboy! located a 5-minute walk away from Malmö’s Central Station and including bikes to discover the city.
 Later on we will also spend a night at the IKEA Hotel in Älmhult, Småland.
-In the north of Gothenburg we have booked the amazing floating hotel Salt och Sill at Klädesholmen or Utter Inn, a Swedish cabin located in Västerås whose only room lies beneath the waters of Lake Mälaren.
+In the north of Gothenburg we have booked the amazing floating hotel Salt och Sill at Klädesholmen or Utter Inn, a Swedish cabin located in Västerås whose only room lies underwater in Lake Mälaren.
 On the island of Öland we will be staying at Ekerum Resort surrounded by an idyllic landscape and with activities like golf, MTB and room for relaxation.
 Back in mainland when visiting Västervik and the surrounding area we will stay at the castle Gränsö Slott which works as a hotel with spa.
 In Stockholm will be sleeping at Clarion Hotel Sign, which I have been wanting to try for a good while and features an amazing spa, Selma City Spa, with great views over Stockholm.
-Heading up to explore Dalarna we will be staying at a typical Swedish wood cabin by famous lake Siljan.
+Heading up to explore Dalarna and Lake Siljan we will be staying at a typical Swedish wood cabin.

 If you are planning to fly & drive in Sweden I have already written some articles (which I haven’t had time to rewrite in English but check with Google Translator in the meantime) Copenhagen to Stockholm By Car Through Småland* or Copenhagen to Stockholm by Car Through Kalmar and The Island of Öland*.
 There is also this Scania by Car or Gothenburg and The West Coast of Sweden By Car*.
 Or if you need help preparing your own fly & drive route in Sweden drop me a line and I will try to help you.